 That’s it boys and girls, we’re coming to the finish line!
 We’ve got Melissa Perri and Olaf Lewitz as keynotes, got workshops for everyone and I’ll be giving my Star Wars BDD session.
 I have friends I can’t wait to see again, and new people to meet.
 There’s probably going to be some booze involved

 #APIL15 has come and gone, and what a week it was.
-And what a record breaking success it’s been.
+And what a record breaking success it’s been for our agile conference.
 We had more than 220 registered attendees, the biggest turnout yet.
 We had 44 workshop attendees, again, a record.
 We had a 4 track conference, a first.
-We had an HR Agile session, another first.
-We
+We had an HR Agile

 And I’m going to be there, with my To Estimate Or #NoEstimate talk.
 And co-facilitate the Advanced Agile Programming workshop with Lior Friedman.
-Did you know that the last APIL is one of the 50 best Agile conferences in the world?
-Check out the Vasco’s Duerte (who is also #NoEstimate related) Agile conference compilation.
-We’re
+Did you know that the last Agile Practitioners IL is one of the 50 best Agile conferences in the world?
+Check out the Vasco’s Duerte (who is also #NoEstimate related) Agile conference

 Agile Practitioners 2015 is starting its way, and the first step is the Call For Papers!
 The Agile Practitioners conference started 4 years ago, and is an actual effort by the community.
 I’m proud to be part of the organizing committee, after presenting at the last 3 gatherings.
 AP15 is continuing the tradition of bringing